HarlynDN/FactScoreLite/README.md

 ```
 </details>

-### Facts Scoring Prompt Engineering
+### Fact Verification Prompt Engineering

-We also use [example demonstrations](/FactScoreLite/data/fact_scorer_demons.json) for scoring instructions prompt.
+We also use [example demonstrations](/FactScoreLite/data/fact_verification_demons.json) to instruct fact verification.
 The file contains one positive and multiple negative examples.
 In each prompt, the positive example in addition to a randomly selected negative prompt is added so that GPT performs better and more accurately.
 The file also contains reasons for each assignment; However, they are not used in the prompt generation but is a good way of improving the accuracy of GPT on scoring in the future.

 You can also set your own domain-specific examples for the run by running the following: